 Fully complies with federal law

 Contrary to the claims of immigration restrictionists, federal law does not prohibit states from providing in-state tuition to undocumented immigrants.
-Such a prohibition would have been simple to write, but Congress declined to do so.

 What about U.S. citizens who want to go to college?